Meetmet21/Enrichment-analysis/README.md

 and ranked list of objects by retrieving the leading-edge subset and performing a Fisher’s exact test.
 It also gives the possibility to automatically search set of genes from different database on the web.
-Finally, it gives few functions to visualize the result of GSEA.
+Finally, It gives also few functions to visualize the result of GSEA.

 ## Installation